 The extensor retinaculum (ER), a transverse aponeurotic band comprised of superior and inferior components, covers the anterior ankle and foot.
-In most cases, the TAT passes beneath the extensor retinaculum, so the extensor retinaculum holds the TAT in place.
-In 25% of cases, however, the superficial and deep layers of the superior extensor retinaculum form a separate tunnel for the TAT.
-The synovial tendon sheath of the TAT extends from above the superior extensor retinaculum, inferiorly to the level of the talonavicular joint.
-The main synovial bursa is between the tendon and the cuneometatarsal joint and the medial cuneiform.
+In most cases, the tibialis anterior tendon passes beneath the extensor retinaculum, so the extensor retinaculum holds the TAT in place.
+In 25% of cases, however, the superficial and deep layers of the superior extensor retinaculum form a separate tunnel for the tibialis anterior tendon.
+The synovial tendon sheath of the tibialis anterior tendon extends from above the superior extensor retinaculum, inferiorly to the level of the talonavicular joint.
+The main synovial bursa is between the tendon, the cuneometatarsal joint, and the medial cuneiform.

 The tibialis anterior (TA) is the strongest dorsiflexor of the foot.
 Dorsiflexion is critical to gait because this movement clears the foot off the ground during the swing phase.